-Investigation of Left Ventricle Shape Dynamics in Preterm Infants Studied by Geometric Morphometrics
+Dynamics of Left Ventricular Shape in Preterm Infants: Functional Geometry and Geometric Morphometrics

-Tatiana Chumarnaya1, Roman Rokeakh2, Evgeniya Gusarova3, Olga Solovyova2
+Tatiana Chumarnaya1, Roman Rokeakh2, Evgeniya Gusarova3, Lev Malishevskii4, Olga Solovyova2

-1Ural Federal University; Institute of Immunology and Physiology Ural branch of Russian Academy of Sciences, 2Institute of Immunology and Physiology UrB RAS, 3Federal State Budgetary Institution Ural Research Institute for Maternity and Infancy Protection of the Ministry of Health of the Russian Federation, Ekaterinburg
+1Ural Federal University; Institute of Immunology and Physiology Ural branch of Russian Academy of Sciences, 2Institute of Immunology and Physiology UrB RAS, 3Federal State Budgetary Institution Ural Research Institute for Maternity and Infancy Protection of the Ministry of Health of the Russian Federation, Ekaterinburg, 4Almazov National Medical Research Centre

 Abstract